gitenter/gitenter/capsid/doc/rest-notes.md

 		+ ~~Switching between HTTP and HTTPS~~: has security weakness
 + Caching
 	+ May use HTTP Header `Cache-Control: [how many seconds]` to set it up.

+### Misc

+How to break down to interlinked resources:

++ Starting from your business requirement (*RESTful Web Services* 2007).
++ Starting from resource design without thinking about hypermedia (*RESTful Web APIs* 2013, *RESTful Web Services Cookbook* 2010).

+No matter what the target client is, it should at least support the XMLHttpRequest library (JavaScript).

 ### Security